Helen Hargrave Society

 Brittany Bratcher ('19)

-Brittany is a second-year law student from Waco, Texas.
+Brittany is a third-year law student from Waco, Texas.
 She attended undergrad at The University of Texas at Austin where she received her Bachelor of Business Administration from McCombs School of Business with a focus in marketing and a minor in theater and dance.
-She is a member of Texas Business Law Society and Texas Journal of Oil, Gas, and Energy Law Society, and after graduating from law school, she would like to practice corporate or real estate law.
-She is eager to serve the students at the law school as a Dean’s Fellow by encouraging them as they navigate their first year of classes.
+She serves as an Articles Editor for the Texas Journal of Oil, Gas, and Energy Law and is Membership Chair for the Federalist’s Society’s chapter at The University of Texas.
+She is also a Student Editor for the Texas Review of Law and Politics, and after graduating from law school, she would like to practice corporate law.
+Brittany is eager to serve the first-year law students at the law school by encouraging and motivating them as they navigate their first year of classes.
 In her free time, Brittany enjoys choreographing dances for children’s dance competitions.

 Kirby Gilbert ('19)